-They may take a bit longer, but the many benefits of doing single-leg exercises, or unilateral exercises, far outweigh that one issue.
+Workouts may take a bit longer, but the benefits of doing single-leg exercises, or unilateral exercises, far outweigh that issue.
 Moreover, performing these types of leg exercises regularly can improve balance, functional ability, correct muscle imbalances, and increase core strength.
 Knowing that, the better question might be why would you not do them?
 Unilateral exercises require only a single-leg or single-arm to perform.

 Just about everything we do is based off a single-leg movement.
-Movements such as walking, running, skipping, forms of jumping and climbing a flight of stairs all utilize one-leg.
-In fact, Michael Sylvester, owner of TheFitnessDocs, states, “when we walk or run, 60 percent of the gait cycle is bearing our entire bodyweight on one-leg.”
+Movements such as walking, running, skipping, forms of jumping and climbing a flight of stairs, all utilize one-leg.
+Trainer and physical therapist, Michael Sylvester, owner of TheFitnessDocs, states, “when we walk or run, 60 percent of the gait cycle is bearing our entire bodyweight on one-leg.”

 Single-Leg Exercises Mimic the Way We Move